Calorion/homebridge-platform-insteonlocal/README.md

 ```

 8. Reboot and log back in (same as step 4 & 5)
-9. Install homebridge and this plug as usual setting the model in config.json to 2243
+9. [Install homebridge](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-Debian-or-Ubuntu-Linux) and this plugin as usual, setting the model in config.json to 2243

 Donate
 -----------------------------------